Adekson35/Portfolio/README.md

 <!--Mention your top/relevant skills here - core and soft skills-->
-## WHAT I DO
+## Skills

-*As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*
+*As a data analyst I transform raw data into meaningful insights by utilizing different analytical methods and tools, to assist organizations in making impactful decisions.*

+**- ✅ Data Wrangling.**

-**- ✅ Data Analytics Consulting.**
+**- ✅ Data Visualization.**
-I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.

-**- ✅ Staff Training & Development.**
+**- ✅ Data Modelling .**
-I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
-From beginner to advanced levels.

 <!--Section 2: List 3-4 key projects-->
-## MY PORTFOLIO
+## MY PROJECTS

 *A glimpse of some of the projects I've been working on.*

-**Predictive Modeling and Hypothesis Testing using Titanic Dataset.**
+**Analyse attrriton in healthcare center and also determine the factor that influence attrition rate .**
 ![image](assets/car2.jpeg)

 The sinking of the Titanic is one of the most infamous shipwrecks in history.